 Statistics

-• Personality disorder affects 4.4% of the adult population in the UK – roughly one in 23 people.
+• Personality disorder affects 4.4% of the adult population in the UK – roughly 1 in 23 people.

-• On average, sufferers die 18 years earlier than those without personality disorder.
+• On average, people with a personality disorder die 18 years earlier than those without personality disorder.

 • A study estimated between 45% and 77% of those who die by suicide have a personality disorder.